Iranian poet released on bail before appeal hearing

 Dozens of journalists, activists and artists have been arrested on charges such as publishing “propaganda” since October in an apparent crackdown on free expression and dissent ahead of next month’s election of a parliament and an assembly that will choose the Supreme Leader’s successor.

-After hardline incumbent Mahmoud Ahmadinejad was announced the winner of the election, demonstrators took to the streets claiming the election was fraudulent.
-Sedighi recited poetry at the protests.
+After hardline incumbent Mahmoud Ahmadinejad was announced the winner of the election, demonstrators took to the streets claiming the election was fraudulent, and Sedighi recited poetry at the protests.

 She was interrogated by the Intelligence Ministry a few times.
 In 2011 a Revolutionary Court convicted Sedighi to four months in prison, although the sentence was suspended for five years.